Summary

 Erin Suzanne[citation needed] Houchin (/ˈhaʊtʃɪn/ HOW-chin; née Mount; born September 24, 1976) is an American politician serving as the U.S. representative for Indiana’s 9th congressional district since 2023.[1]
 A member of the Republican Party, she represented the 47th district in the Indiana Senate from 2014 to 2022.[2]

-Houchin is a native of Salem, Indiana.[3]
+Houchin was born in Indiana on September 24, 1976, and attended Scottsburg Senior High School.[3]
 She earned a Bachelor of Arts in psychology from Indiana University Bloomington and a Master of Arts in political management from George Washington University.[4][5]

 Houchin worked as a field manager for U.S. Senator Dan Coats.[6]
 She was first elected to the Indiana Senate in 2014, defeating incumbent Richard D. Young.[7]
 She ran for the United States House of Representatives for Indiana’s 9th congressional district in 2016,[8] losing the Republican primary election to Trey Hollingsworth.[9][10]